by Jaymee Delaney, MD

 Indicators for risk of hypertension include obesity, abdominal obesity and weight gain.
 Obesity is measured by body mass index (BMI), which is determined by weight and height.
 BMI is highly correlated with direct measures of body fat in most populations.
 Normal BMI is 20-25, overweight is 25-29.9 and obesity is greater than 30 (5).
 Not only is BMI important for determining hypertension risk, but fat distribution is as well.

 Fat distribution in the abdominal trunk is called abdominal obesity.
-Abdominal obesity is defined by a waist circumference greater that 102 cm (40in) for men and 88 cm (35 in) for women (9,10).
+Abdominal obesity is defined by a waist circumference greater than 102 cm (40in) for men and 88 cm (35 in) for women (9,10).
 Abdominal obesity has the greatest influence on whether someone will develop hypertension.

-Weight gain was associated with increased risk of developing hypertension.
+Weight gain was associated with an increased risk of developing hypertension.
 The relative risks of hypertension in women who gained 10-22 pounds and those that gained over 55 pounds were 1.7 and 5.2, respectively.
 In other words, women that gained more than 55 pounds were three times as likely to become hypertensive as women who had gained less weight.

 On the other hand, weight-loss can lead to a significant drop in blood pressure.
 One study showed that in a four year follow-up of 181 overweight hypertensive patients, a 10 percent weight-loss produced an average of a 4.3/3.8 mmHg fall in blood pressure.